We do not request reimbursement of costs

 If the officials need more information, they may ask you to participate in a special examination or test at no cost to you.
 You would receive written notice of the exam date, time, and location.

-An experienced disability inspector and a medical consultant carefully review all of the information you provided about your case and then make their decision.
+An experienced New Jersey Disability Lawyer and a medical consultant carefully review all of the information you provided about your case and then make their decision.

 If your health improves and the SSA determines that you are able to work, your benefits may stop.
 Your benefits may also stop if the following conditions occur: